The Mutant Way

-The Mutant Way was a comedy panel program aired on Channel 31 Melbourne and produced by Deakin TV.
+The Mutant Way is a comedy panel program aired on Channel 31 Melbourne and produced by Deakin TV.
 The show featured two panels competing against each other in a series of comedic challenges.

 Each week, the panels consisted of regular weekly panelists (improvisers), joined by two special guests.
-In 2010, The Mutant Way won two Antenna Awards – one for 'Outstanding Comedy Program' and another for 'Outstanding Excellence in Technical Innovation'.
+In 2010, The Mutant Way won two Antenna Awards; one for 'Outstanding Comedy Program' and another for 'Outstanding Excellence in Technical Innovation'.